 Common Rock Wall Failures in El Paso and How to Prevent Them

+Why do so many rock walls in El Paso begin leaning, cracking, or shifting long before they should?
 The stone itself is rarely the problem.
-The real issue is almost always hidden beneath the surface.
+Rock wall services in El Paso note that the real issue is almost always hidden beneath the surface.
 In El Paso, rock walls are exposed to desert heat, caliche-heavy soils, steep terrain, and sudden monsoon downpours.
 When those environmental realities are ignored during construction, failure becomes predictable.

 Whether the wall is decorative or structural, long-term performance depends on soil preparation, drainage design, reinforcement, and proper grading.
 El Paso conditions demand structural awareness, not cosmetic thinking.
+Below are the most common rock wall failures in El Paso and the practical steps that prevent them.

 Leaning Walls Caused by Unstable Soil Preparation

-USDA Natural Resources Conservation Service soil survey, many local soils are not uniformly load-bearing and can shift when exposed to moisture changes.
+El Paso County soils vary significantly and often include caliche layers and sandy deposits.
+According to the USDA Natural Resources Conservation Service soil survey, many local soils are not uniformly load-bearing and can shift when exposed to moisture changes.

 When base preparation is rushed or improperly compacted, the wall begins to settle unevenly.
-In our work across El Paso, we have seen walls lean because aggregate base was not compacted in controlled lifts or because footings were poured directly on unstable subgrade.
+In our work across El Paso, we have seen walls lean because the aggregate base was not compacted in controlled lifts or because footings were poured directly on unstable subgrade.

 A rock wall cannot outperform the soil beneath it.
-Here are the structural requirements and soil considerations for retaining rock walls in El Paso.
+Here are the

 Retaining Wall Collapse from Poor Drainage Design